-TrojanTO enhances backdoor efficacy by concurrently optimizing the trigger $\delta$ and the model parameters $\tilde\pi$, drawing inspiration from Input Model Co-optimization (IMC)~\cite{pang2020tale}.
+To enhance backdoor efficacy, TrojanTO concurrently optimizes the trigger $\delta$ and the model parameters $\tilde\pi$, drawing inspiration from Input Model Co-optimization (IMC)~\citep{pang2020tale}.
 The co-optimization objective is formally stated as $ \min_{\delta,\tilde\pi} \mathbb{E}{\tau\in F{\tau}}[\mathcal{L}(\tau,\delta;\tilde\pi)] $.
-As direct optimization of this objective is challenging, TrojanTO reformulates it into the following bi-level optimization framework:
+As direct optimization of this objective is challenging, TrojanTO reformulates it into the bi-level optimization framework:

 These equations guide an alternating optimization procedure for the trigger $\delta$ and the model parameters $\tilde\pi$.
-To mitigate the impact of DRL-related training instability~\cite{henderson2018deep}, multi-step updates are employed for both the trigger learning and model updating phases, rather than single-step executions.
+To mitigate the impact of DRL-related training instability~\citep{henderson2018deep}, multi-step updates are employed for both the trigger learning and model updating phases, rather than single-step executions.
 Additionally, after expending half of the designated training budget, the optimization exclusively focuses on updating the model parameters $\tilde\pi$ for the subsequent training period.

-\paragraph{Trigger Learning.} The trigger learning phase employs the Momentum Iterative Fast Gradient Sign Method (MI-FGSM)~\cite{dong2017discovering} to generate the trigger $\delta$.
-The update rule at the $i$-th step is formulated as:
+\paragraph{Trigger Learning.} The trigger learning phase employs the Momentum Iterative Fast Gradient Sign Method (MI-FGSM)~\citep{dong2017discovering} to generate the trigger $\delta$.
+The update rule at the $i$-th step is:

 where $\mu$ is the momentum, $\alpha$ is the trigger's learning rate, and $\delta_{\min}, \delta_{\max}$ are the trigger bounds.